aye-ron98/UserGuide/docs/index.md

 > run this command in terminal

 3. CLick actions will be directed by the use of **bold** font.

+4. References to action areas, such as textboxes, and popup windows will be _italicized_.

 ## Notes and Warning Messages